 I am all sweaty and tired, a perfect reason to take a dip in the ocean.
 I come out of the ocean with a stomach churning hunger.
 Thankfully, when I return to the boat bowl full of fresh fruit salad is waiting.

 I take a plateful, and climb up to the sun deck.
 I settle myself on a mat, with wind blowing (almost with a howl) and the evening sun shining so gently.
-It all feels so relaxing, I eat so slowly savouring every bite.
+It all feels so relaxing, I eat slowly, savoring every bite.

 It is all so relaxing, my eyes began to feel heavy; and I don’t realize when I fall asleep…